datacarpentry/semester-biology/syllabus.md

 ### Assignment policy

 Assignments are due Monday night by 11:59 pm Eastern Time.
-Assignments should be submitted via Canvas.
 This timing allows you to be finished with one week's material before starting the next week's material.
+Assignments should be submitted via either RStudio Cloud (for R assignments) or Canvas (for other assignments).

 ### Course Technology